CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 4C - Geocentrism.md

 Because the two ellipses intersect at $4$ points, and only one of them is the true location of the zero point $M$, care must be taken to determine the correct intersection point.

-If $b$ is positive, the north pole will be visible (as in this case). if $b$ is negative, the north pole will be hidden behind the planet.
+If $b$ is positive, the north pole will be visible (as in this case). if $b$ is negative, the north pole will be hidden behind the sphere.